jepstein-eagle/adaptable/packages/adaptable/readme/guides/adaptable-server-functionality-guide.md

 > Modern browsers are very powerful and AdapTable is very fast and performant so only run server searching if you have more than 100,000 records that you need filtering.

-This is done through the `serverSearchOption` in the [SearchOptions](https://api.adaptabletools.com/interfaces/_src_adaptableoptions_searchoptions_.searchoptions.html#serversearchoption) section of Adaptable Options
+This is done through the `serverSearchOptions` in the [SearchOptions](https://api.adaptabletools.com/interfaces/_src_adaptableoptions_searchoptions_.searchoptions.html#serversearchoption) section of Adaptable Options

 The property is an array that can take any combination of these 3 values: